 Fred Vanderbom is a retired church pastor who is enjoying a varied and productive life with his beloved in the beautiful Land of Oz.
 Check out my Flickr photos and Fred’s Pages blogsite for more about me.
 And if you’re on Facebook, I invite interested readers to “friend” me on Facebook – but with a Message please, as I query friendship requests from folk I don’t know or recall and who don’t introduce themselves.

 For many years I have reflected on the various effects of the very early surgery that saved my life but messed me up somewhat psychologically.
 This process, together with the ease of learning, networking and interacting via the internet, have all “come together” in this blogsite.

 For most of my life I’ve been intrigued by the surgery I had as a newborn.
 I don’t remember a thing, but it has affected me deeply, as my “somatic (body) memory” recalls in several definite ways that something traumatic happened in my past.

-Since linking with the web in 1997 I have consumed information websites and on-line journal articles about this subject and its ramifications.
+Since linking with the web in 1997 I have consumed many information websites, blogposts, and on-line medical journal articles about this subject and its ramifications.
 I have read countless online comments by others similarly affected and had some fascinating, affirmative, heart-rending and heart-warming correspondence with fellow survivors and their parents, as well as with medical and counselling professionals.

-The passing years had already increasingly assured me that I was far from unique in having a scar about which I knew almost nothing and had trouble embracing.
+The passing years had already increasingly assured me that I was far from unique in having a scar about which for much of my life I knew almost nothing and had trouble embracing.
 I now realized also that I was not “strange” or alone in my experience of what was clearly trauma.
 I imagine the same “Aha!” moments have happened to many others whose infant pre-verbal trauma was differently caused but similar in essence.